 1. Green Tea Enhances Fat Metabolism

 Antioxidants called catechols in green tea prevent a digestive enzyme from breaking down a hormone called norepinephrine, which signals fat cells to break down fat.
 This increases the amount of the hormone in your body.
-The more the amount of norepinephrine in your
+The more the amount of norepinephrine in your body, the more the amount of fat broken down by your fat cells.1 If the excess fat in your body is broken down, you lose the extra weight you’re carrying, resulting in weight loss.

 The presence of caffeine in green tea also enhances this process, aiding weight loss.